zlogic/mendix-docs/content/en/docs/refguide/modeling/pages/page/_index.md

 2. Through the **UI Recommender**:
     1. Opening the Dialog

-        1. When hovering over an element on the page, a blue plus/dot will appear:
+        1. When hovering over an element on the page, a blue indicator (plus/dot) will appear:
-            1. The blue dot will appear at the closest border of the widget (top/bottom or left/right for inline widgets).
+            1. The indicator will appear at the closest border of the widget (top/bottom or left/right for inline widgets).
-            1. **Widgets** can be inserted before or after an element: top/left for before, bottom/right for after.
+            1. The position of the indicator relates to where an element will be inserted, i.e. selecting the indicator at the top or left will insert an element before the current widget.
-            1. Click on the dot/plus to open the dialog.
+            1. Click on the indicator to open the dialog.

             {{< figure src="/attachments/refguide/modeling/pages/page/ui-recommender-dot.png" alt="UI Recommender dot" class="no-border" >}}

         2. Alternatively, you can open the dialog using keyboard shortcuts:
             1. Highlight/select an element on the page.
-            1. Press <kbd>Ctrl</kbd> + <kbd>,</kbd> to insert the widget before the element.
+            1. Press <kbd>Ctrl</kbd> + <kbd>,</kbd> on Windows or <kbd>Command</kbd> + <kbd>,</kbd> on Mac to insert the widget before the element.
-            1. Press <kbd>Ctrl</kbd> + <kbd>.</kbd> to insert the widget after the element.
+            1. Press <kbd>Ctrl</kbd> + <kbd>.</kbd> on Windows or <kbd>Command</kbd> + <kbd>.</kbd> on Mac to insert the widget after the element.

     2. Selecting and Inserting the Widget